-Athlete's Foot Infection
+Athlete's Foot Infection Services

-Athlete’s Foot Types
+What is Athlete's Foot Infection?

-- Toe web infection usually occurs between the fourth and fifth toes.
+Toe web infection usually occurs between the fourth and fifth toes.
 The skin becomes scaly, peels, and cracks.
 Some people also may have an infection with bacteria.
 This can make the skin break down even more.

-- Vesicular infection usually begins with a sudden outbreak of large fluid-filled blisters under the skin.
+Vesicular infection usually begins with a sudden outbreak of large fluid-filled blisters under the skin.
 The blisters are usually on the top of the foot.
 But they can appear anywhere on your foot.
 You also can get a bacterial infection with this type of athlete’s foot.

-- Moccasin-type infection may start with a little soreness in your foot.
+Moccasin-type infection may start with a little soreness in your foot.
 Then the skin on the bottom or heel of your foot can become thick and crack.
 In bad cases, the toenails get infected and can thicken, crumble, and even fall out.
 Fungal infection in toenails needs separate treatment.

 Most of the time, a doctor can tell that you have athlete’s foot by looking at your feet.
 He or she will also ask about your symptoms and any past fungal infections you may have had.
 If your athlete’s foot looks unusual, or if the treatment did not help you before, your doctor may take a skin or nail sample to test for fungi.